Stardate: Original stardate

 The original 1967 Star Trek Guide (April 17, 1967, p.
 25) instructed writers for the original Star Trek TV series on how to select stardates for their scripts.
 Writers could pick any combination of four numbers plus a decimal point, and aim for consistency within a single script, but not necessarily between different scripts.
 This was to "avoid continually mentioning Star Trek's century" and avoid "arguments about whether this or that would have developed by then".
 Though the guide sets the series "about two hundred years from now", the few references within the show itself were contradictory, and later productions and reference materials eventually placed the series between the years 2265 and 2269.
-The second pilot begins on stardate 1312.4 and the last-produced episode on stardate 5928.5.
-Though the dating system would be revised for Star Trek: The Next Generation, the pilot of Star Trek: Discovery follows the original series' dating system, starting on stardate 1207.3, which is stated precisely to be Sunday, May 11, 2256.
+The second pilot, "Where No Man Has Gone Before", begins on stardate 1312.4 and the last-produced episode, "Turnabout Intruder", on stardate 5928.5.
+Though the dating system was revised for Star Trek: The Next Generation, the pilot of Star Trek: Discovery follows the original series' dating system, starting on stardate 1207.3, which is stated precisely to be Sunday, May 11, 2256.